Quickstart¶

 return dS, dI, dR

-To initialize the model, provide a dictionary containing the initial values of the model states and a dictionary containing all model parameters.
+To initialize the model, provide a dictionary containing the initial condition and a dictionary containing all model parameters.
 Undefined initial states are automatically filled with zeros.

 # Timesteps